neilbrown/edlib/README.md

 Edlib - a library for building a document editor
 ==============================================

-I also have a separate [TO-DO list](DOC/TODO.md).

-edlib is an extensible document editor.
+Edlib is an extensible document editor.
 It is inspired in part by emacs, both by its strengths and its weaknesses.

-emacs provides a programming language — E-lisp — for configuring and extending the editor.  edlib doesn't.
+emacs provides a programming language — E-lisp — for configuring and extending the editor.
+Edlib doesn't.
 It allows various pre-existing languages to be used to configure and extend the editor.
 It does this by providing a library of core editing tools and providing bindings to various languages.

 At least, that is the plan.
-At time if writing, only provides bindings for C and Python, and these are incomplete.
+At time if writing, edlib only provides bindings for C and Python.
 Other languages should be fairly easy.

 The particular value-add of edlib over emacs (apart from the obvious “NIH” issues) is that both document storage and document rendering are